 - Not much space!
-If you are learning in the UK during summer, you will need a lot of clothing for all weathers but space is limited so pack lightly for the rest of the time.
-There is no need to bring anything smart – enjoy the natural look!
+If you are learning in the UK during the summer, you will need a lot of clothing for all weathers.
+However, space is limited so pack lightly.
+There is no need to bring anything smart.
+Enjoy the natural look!

-- Get stuck in – the more you do, the more you learn.
-I found myself getting comfortable with certain jobs so tried to always take on new things which helped me learn a lot more & I think to become a better crew member as a result.
+- Get stuck in.
+The more you do, the more you learn.
+I found myself getting comfortable with certain jobs.
+As a result, I tried to always take on new things which helped me learn a lot more.
+I like to believe this helped me become a better crew member as a result.

-“Expect all weather – we had sun, no wind, lots of wind, a bit of rain, lots of rain.
-Being cold & wet is not pleasant so I spent most days in my full wet weather gear (rain or no rain) & would recommend overdressing rather than underdressing.”
+“Expect all weather conditions.
+We had sun, no wind, lots of wind, a bit of rain, lots of rain.
+Being cold & wet is not pleasant so I spent most days in my full wet weather gear (rain or no rain).
+I would recommend overdressing rather than underdressing.”

-- Toilets & showers – for me the “head” on the boat was highly unappealing & I managed to avoid it all week (impressive?!).
-Most of the time we docked for lunch & in the evening where we could use the facilities in the marinas which were all very good.
-Shower facilities are also available there & were clean and very welcome.
+- Toilets & showers.
+For me, the “head” (toilet) on the boat was highly unappealing & I managed to avoid it all week (impressive?!).
+Most of the time we docked for lunch & in the evening.
+There we could use the facilities in the marinas which were all very good.
+Shower facilities were also available there & were clean and very welcome.

-- Keep your wits about you – if you want to see most things the sea can throw at you this is a great place to learn – we had aircraft carriers, container ships, ferries, windsurfers, kite surfers &, of course, yachts (professionals & people there to just have fun).
-It’s a great opportunity to learn about avoiding others & who has the right of way (even though I panicked constantly when I was at the helm!)
+- Keep your wits about you.
+If you want to see most things the sea can throw at you then The Solent is a great place to learn.
+We had aircraft carriers, container ships, ferries, windsurfers, kite surfers &, of course, yachts (professionals & people there to just have fun).
+It was a great opportunity to learn about avoiding others & who has the right of way (even though I panicked constantly when I was at the helm!)

 What to take

-“The school sent us a kit list before we started but be aware that if you don’t have anything on it, improvise, just in case you find sailing isn’t for you.”
+“The sailing school sent us a kit list before we started.
+If you don’t have anything on it, improvise, just in case you find sailing isn’t for you.”

 The list was helpful but I also have some top advice to share:

-- Use the waterproofs supplied by your sailing school if possible.
+1. Use the waterproofs supplied by your sailing school if possible.
 Ours were all new & fit for the job.
-Even one of the guys who had his own wished he’d used theirs so he didn’t have to deal with wet gear on the way home or have the option to use another set if we were struggling to dry things (which is a reality with limited space.
+Even one of the guys who had his own wished he’d used theirs.
+Consider this so you don’t have to deal with wet gear on the way home or are struggling to dry things.
+This can be a reality with limited space.
 If you choose to buy your own set then I would recommend investing in a JACKET & WATERPROOF TROUSERS

-- As before, expect all weather – bring shorts, t-shirts, thermals just in case & don’t worry about packing anything that’s not practical.
+3. As before, expect all weather.
+Pack shorts, t-shirts, thermals just in case & don’t worry about packing anything that’s not practical.

-- Gloves – having suffered from blisters on my first-day sailing previously I wasn’t taking any chances & if you buy nothing else, I would recommend investing in a pair of gloves to protect your hands from the ropes & weather (mine were £8.99 from Amazon).
+5. Sailing Gloves.
+Having suffered from blisters on my first-day sailing previously I wasn’t taking any chances & if you buy nothing else, I would recommend investing in a pair of gloves.
+They protect your hands from the ropes & weather.
+SAILING GLOVES.

 Day by Day

-The day to day activities & locations were decided by our Skipper as we went through the week, depending on the conditions which were available & adapted accordingly.
+The day to day activities & locations were decided by our Skipper as we went through the week, depending on the conditions.

-The morning was spent going through the basics of being on a yacht & a full safety briefing before we headed off sailing to the Isle of Wight (IOW) & spent the first night in Cowes.
+The morning was spent going through the basics of being on a yacht & a full safety briefing.
+Then we headed off sailing to the Isle of Wight (IOW) & spent the first night in Cowes.

-“The sailing was straightforward, with all of us taking our turns to steer but the wind meant we sailed directly, with minimum tacking etc (& when we did tack, we were shocking!).”
+“The sailing was straightforward, with all of us taking our turns to steer.
+However, the wind meant we sailed directly, with minimum tacking etc (& when we did tack, we were shocking!).”